Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations

-\textbf{Proof Key for Code Exchange (PKCE).} PKCE is an extension of the authorization code grant designed to mitigate the authorization code injection attacks for public clients.
-Since public clients cannot maintain confidentiality and cannot securely store the client's secret, using PKCE allows the authorization server to authenticate clients without the secret key.
-PKCE flow is illustrated in Figure~\ref{fig:pkce-flow}.
-PKCE utilizes a dynamically created cryptographically random key called \textit{code verifier}.
+\textbf{PKCE.} Since public clients cannot maintain confidentiality and cannot securely store the client's secret, using PKCE allows \oauthserver to authenticate clients without the secret key.
+PKCE utilizes a dynamically created cryptographic random key called \textit{code verifier}.
 A unique \textit{code verifier} is generated by the client for every authorization request.
-The transformed value of the \textit{code verifier}, called \textit{code challenge}, is sent to the authorization server (step A) to obtain the authorization code.
-When a client makes a new request at the token endpoint to obtain the access token, it also sends the \textit{code verifier} (Step C) along with the authorization code it received from the previous request.
-To validate the proof of possession of the \textit{code verifier} by the client, the authorization server transforms the \textit{code verifier} and compares it with the previously received \textit{code challenge}.
-For example, for the code challenge method of `S256', the server transforms the \textit{code verifier} by using \texttt{Base64UrlEncode(Sha256))} and compares if the transformed value is equal to the \textit{code challenge}, which it received in the previous state of the flow.
+The transformed value of the \textit{code verifier}, called \textit{code challenge}, is sent to the \oauthserver to obtain the authorization code.
+When a client makes a new request at the token endpoint to obtain the access token, it also sends the \textit{code verifier} along with the authorization code it received from the previous request.
+To validate the proof of possession of the \textit{code verifier} by the client, \oauthserver transforms the \textit{code verifier} and validates it with the previously received \textit{code challenge}.
 This approach helps to mitigate the authorization code injection attack as an intercepted authorization code from the authorization endpoint cannot be exchanged for an access token without the one-time key of \textit{code verifier}.